top of page

 Sand_bar_(Unsplash).jpg

-Coastal Hazards and Adaptations Interagency Committee
+Coastal Hazards and Adaptation Interagency Committee

 The Coastal Hazards and Adaptation Interagency Committee was established to address the need to prepare and strengthen communities' adaptive capacity to climate change and compounding coastal hazards, such as sea level rise, high tides, storm surge events, precipitation, groundwater inundation, and coastal erosion.